htadwilliams/Glue/readme.md

 ## NuGet managed dependencies:

 * SharpDX and SharpDX.DirectInput used for DirectX manipulation of gaming input devices: http://sharpdx.org/
-* NewtonSoft.Json for serialization of macros, triggers, etc (except user preferences).
+* NewtonSoft.Json for serialization of macros, triggers, etc.

 ## Other dependencies: